JustSift/ReSift/docs/main-concepts/defining-your-first-fetch.md

 ---
 id: defining-your-first-fetch
-title: Defining your first fetch
+title: What's a fetch?
-sidebar_label: Defining your first fetch
+sidebar_label: What's a fetch?
 ---

 ## What's a fetch?

-A **fetch** (not be confused with [`window.fetch`][0]) is a term we use to encompass everything regarding the state and status of a data request.
+A **fetch** (not be confused with [`window.fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) is a term we use to encompass everything regarding the state and status of a data request.

 > Disclaimer: As we know, naming things is hard.
 And for that, we apologize if the terminology in Resift is confusing due to naming collisions.
 >